daniel-ilett/blog/_posts/2020-01-12-tut4-5-placing-portals.md

 Let's deal with overhangs first.
 There's no convenient method for detecting where an overhang exists and automatically moving the portal by the correct amount, so we're going to have to check manually.
 Our strategy for doing so will be to raycast from just behind the portal at each of its four edges, pointing inwards towards the portal's centre.
 If the start point already intersects a wall, then great - this edge doesn't overhang.
 If it does not, then we'll need to perform the raycast to check how far away the edge of the wall is.
 Then we'll nudge the portal in that direction by the distance from the raycast to the hit point.
 After repeating that for all four edges, the portal shouldn't overhang any more.
 However, this isn't a complete solution - check the Limitations section at the end for some improvements that need to be made to this code.

 First off, for these raycasts, we're going to need a different `LayerMask` attached to each `Portal` component.
-We'll call it `placementMask`, make it a serialized variable and assign only the *LevelGeom* layer to it, since we're only concerned with correcting the .
+We'll call it `placementMask`, make it a serialized variable and assign only the *LevelGeom* layer to it, since we're only concerned with correcting the portal's position in relation to other sections of wall.

-Let's look at the code in the `FixOverhangs` function in `Portal`.
+Let's look at the code in the `FixOverhangs` method in `Portal`.
 We're going to consider four raycast start points and four directions, so we'll define those first.

 ~~~csharp
 var testPoints = new List<Vector3>